Sports and Foot Health

 - Variety is the spice of life, so give your workout some flavor.
 Cross-training is a smart way to promote overall health and conditioning, but it will also help you avoid injury.
 In addition to playing flag football or running road races, spend some time in the pool or get on the ol’ bicycle and hit the streets.
 Your body will thank you for the low-impact workouts.

 - Get a good night’s sleep.
 When you are in the physically restorative phases of deep sleep, your blood pressure drops and your breathing becomes deeper and slower.
 Your brain rests with very little activity, so the available blood supply to your muscles increases.
 This increased blood supply delivers extra amounts of oxygen and nutrients to facilitate muscular and tissue healing and growth.
 For adults, try to get 7-9 hours of sleep every night.
 For teens, the range is more like 7-10.

 The key to addressing any sports injury, of course, is to take care of it right away.
-Whether you have problems from school soccer injuries, your regular run, weekend hiking, or any other athletic activity, you should have it checked out by one of our team members at Northwood Foot and Ankle Center.
+Whether you have problems from injuries at school, your regular run, weekend hiking, or any other sports/athletic activity, you should have it checked out by one of our team members at Northwood Foot and Ankle Center.
 We can determine the extent of your condition, identify contributing factors, and check for complications.